 6.4 Evaluation methodology for other performance impacts

-Proposal 21: The evaluation of the other performance impacts focusses on at least peak data rate, latency, and coexistence with legacy UEs.
-Other performance metrics are not precluded.
+Proposal 21: The evaluation of performance impacts includes at least peak data rate and latency.
+Other performance metrics such as power consumption and spectral efficiency are not precluded.

 7 UE complexity reduction features